 Many employees feel that professional development is essential to reach their full potential.
 According to a survey from ClearCompany1, 74% of employees said a lack of employee development activities keeps them from their full potential in the workplace.

-Failing to provide ample career development and growth opportunities can result in these employees leaving for an organization that offers growth opportunities.
+Failing to provide career progression for your employees can result in them leaving your organization for one that offers more career growth opportunities.

 How does employee development impact your organization?